When a DSO Acquires a Dental Practice: What Changes in 60 Days

 The competing DSO

 A regional DSO scouting acquisition targets in a market needs to know what its competitors are doing.
-When Aspen Dental acquires three practices in greater Hartford in a single quarter, a competing chain considering Connecticut entry has immediate context about market consolidation pace.
-The same data reveals which independent practices are still in play and thus available for other chains to acquire before the competition gets to them.
+When a national chain quietly builds out several offices in a single metro, a competing chain weighing entry there has immediate context about how crowded the field already is.
+The same affiliation data reveals which practices are still independent, and thus still in play for other buyers before the competition gets to them.

 The practice broker